NoviceLive/pat/readme.md

 | 4 | 16 16 15 15 (Example 3) | 57599 | 230400 B = 225 KiB
 | 8 | 8 8 8 8 8 8 7 7 (Example 4) | 12845055 | 102760448 B = 98 MiB

-Example 1 (the default profile is this case):
+Example 1 (the default radices is this case):
 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 abcdefghijklmnopqrstuvwxyz